ramiomarouayache/campus-management/README.md

 campus-management web application
 # what the hell?
--it's a web app for campus student management that offer a web service soap to another system (campus guard).
+-it's a sample web app for campus student management that offer some services (soap web service) to another system (campus guard).

 -campus students management web application using J2EE tech